schwarmau/pleroma/pleroma-docker/meta.d/README.md

 ## Policies and Rules

-Please read our [Rules](/hosted/pleroma/src/branch/master/meta.d/rules.md), [Terms of Service](/hosted/pleroma/src/branch/master/meta.d/tos.md), and [Privacy Policy](/hosted/pleroma/src/branch/master/meta.d/privacy.md) **before** using this site.
+Please read our rules, terms of service, and privacy policy **before** using this site.
-Instance filters/blocks can be found in our or [Block File](/hosted/pleroma/src/branch/master/meta.d/MRF.md).
+Instance filters/blocks can be found in our block file.
-All bans and/or content censorship can be found in our [Ban File](/hosted/pleroma/src/branch/master/meta.d/bans.md).
+All bans and/or content censorship can be found in our ban file.

 ## Contact